 Crime mapping techniques may help to identify the "hot spots" or areas with highest concentration of crime.
-The maps below are an example of analysis of this kind conducted by the Office of the Prosecutor of the ICC at an early stage of the Darfur investigation (2005, internal draft working version).
+Analyses of this kind were, e.g., conducted by the Office of the Prosecutor of the ICC at an early stage of the Darfur investigation, and was submitted as an annex to the Application for a Warrant of Arrest for the second Darfur case and further used for public communication in 2008.
 A crime database similar to the one explained above (see the DRC example) was developed and geographic coordinates were assigned to each reported incident resulting in a significant number of killings.
-Geographic and ethnographic information was collected and collated to build a layer showing administrative divisions and approximate presence of the tribes.296
+Geographic and ethnographic information was collected and collated to build a layer showing administrative divisions and approximate presence of the tribes.